dustinpfister/blog_posts/_posts/lodash-find.md

 ## 1 - lodash find method and alternatives

-So the lodadh \_.find method is a nice little method that works in a very similar fashion to the Array.find method in core javaScript.
+So the lodash \_.find method is a nice little method that works in a very similar fashion to the [Array.find](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) method in core javaScript.
 However the Array.find method is an array protoype method and not a collection with like with \_.find in lodash.
 So there is more that the \_.find brings to the table compared to the native array method alternative, and in this post I will be pointing out what these features are that set ot array from Array.find.

 Still it is not to hard to just find something in an array with just plain old javaScript by itself, in many cases the native Array.find method will work just fine, and in some cases it is possible to get it working with array like objects as well.
 So in this post I will also be writing about some plain old vanilla js ways of finding an object or something to that effect with plain javaScript as well.